mostek-6502/C-Telemetry-Client/README.md

 via UDP.
 This also sends commands to the controller board in order to dynamically adjust board settings.

-This is paired on GitHub with the small secion of the mostek-6502/Controller-C-Code listing.
+This is paired on GitHub with the small section of the Controller-C-Code listing.
 This is only useful for the specific controller output; however, there may be meaningful sections of code in this.